Alexander Dennis Enviro500 MMC: Singapore

 A mock-up of restyled 13 m Enviro500 MMC concept bus with 3 doors and 2 staircases was also built for the Land Transport Authority.

-On 25 April 2019, the Land Transport Authority announced that they had awarded the tender to Alexander Dennis (Singapore) Services Pte.
-Ltd to procure 50 units of three-door Enviro500 MMCs after successful trials of a different 3-door concept bus (made by MAN, then registered as SG5999Z, and given to Tower Transit initially).

 On 26 October 2021, the first three-door and two-staircase Enviro500 MMCs of the batch of 50 sets, they were entered service debut on Bus 190 and 974.
 These buses are fitted with 4-speed Voith DIWA 864.6 automatic transmission, and Mercedes-Benz OM936 LA engine (7,697cc), instead of the Cummins engine found on earlier two batches of Alexander Dennis Enviro500 MMCs, and are built to a fully low-floor design, in comparison to the earlier batches of MAN ND323F A95s.
 Like the similar ones to identical used on Hong Kong franchised bus companies specifications Alexander Dennis Enviro500s.
 During their service debut, all three buses experienced various mechanical issues, including engines overheating and issues with air pressure and centre doors.